2022, the year of the definitive recovery of Hollywood cinema?

 BATMAN, THOR OR SPIDER-MAN ARE BACK AND MORBIUS APPEARS

-The first to arrive in the rooms will be Morbius, which will finally be released in January after a year and a half of several postponements due to the pandemic.
-Jared Leto puts himself in the shoes of Dr Michael Morbius or the living vampire in what will be the first feature film of this Marvel antihero.
+The first to hit theaters will be “Morbius”, which will finally be released in January after a year and a half of several postponements due to the pandemic.
+Jared Leto takes on the shoes of Dr Michael Morbius or the living vampire in what will be the first feature film of this Marvel anti-hero.

 In March another of the most anticipated will arrive, the new Batman, with Robert Pattinson as the bat man, accompanied by Zoe Kravitz, Colin Farrell, Paul Dano or Andy Serkis, under the direction of Matt Reeves, in a new beginning of the saga after the abandonment of Ben Affleck, who played Bruce Wayne in three films.

-Another returning is Thor / Chris Hemsworth in the sequel to Ragnarok (2017), which left him sitting on the throne of Asgard, although in search of a place in which to establish his people.
+Another who returns is Thor / Chris Hemsworth in the sequel to “Ragnarok” (2017), which left him sitting on the throne of Asgard, although in search of a place to establish his people.
 Taika Waititi repeats as director and returns to the saga Natalie Portman, ex-girlfriend of the God of Thunder, turned into a superhero.

 But there is a film that can spoil the party for superheroes, although after years of production and delays it would not be surprising if the release date of December 16 is not kept.

-It is the second installment of the highest grossing film in history, Avatar -Since 2009 it has raised no less than 2,847 million dollars-.
+It is the second installment of the highest grossing film in history, “Avatar” -since 2009 it has grossed no less than 2,847 million dollars-.

 James Cameron is giving information on the sequel with a dropper.
-In September of last year, the director assured that the filming of two new installments had been finished and that only the post-production work was missing, which in the case of Avatar is a huge task.
+In September of last year, the director assured that the filming of two new installments had been completed and that only post-production work was missing, which in the case of “Avatar” is a huge task.

 The story takes place 14 years after the original; Sam Worthington and Zoe Saldana have started a family; the main stage is the sea; Sigourney Weaver will play an unknown role and Kate Winslet joins the cast.
 Cameron told Entertainment Weekly magazine.
 To find out more, we will have to wait almost a year.